safesoftware/helm-charts/README.md

 Deploying with versions prior to 2024.0 should still use the old `fmeserver-<version>` charts.

+Starting with 2024.1, we had to make some changes to the deployment that are not backwards compatible.
+This means that FME Flow 2024.0 should use version 1 of this chart, and 2024.1+ should use the latest version (version 2).
+This can be specified when calling `helm install` as follows:

+<b>2024.0</b>: `helm install --version 1 ...`<br>
+<b>2024.1+</b>: `helm install ...`

 ## Prerequisites

 To add the Safe Software charts repository: